 Diabetic foot ulcers are named for the density of the human foot tissue, which creates an internal environment that is more prone to infection and complications.
 One such complication is neuropathy, or nerve damage in the areas of the body where the ulcers have formed.

-In extreme situations, if diabetics mismanage their condition or fail to seek proper care a non-healing wound, there may be a need for amputation.
+In extreme situations, if people with diabetes mismanage their condition or fail to seek proper care a non-healing wound, there may be a need for amputation.

 What often begins as pain or a tingling sensation in the area near the wound can evolve into complete loss of feeling.
 In addition to being a potentially life threatening condition on its own, reduced sensation in a limb makes a patient less likely to be aware of further damage to an open sore or wound.